SerratedSharp/CSharpWasmRecipes/README.md

 Note: VS2022 can often autoamtically add Uno.Foundation.Interop using for the incorrect JSObject causing confusing compilation errors.

-#### Using .NET 7 JSObject
+#### JSObject Wrappers

-The System.Runtime.InteropService.Javascript.JSObject type can be used in function signatures as parameters or return types in `[JSImport]`/`[JSExport]` attributed methods and represents a reference to a javascript object.

 Let's look at developing an interface for interacting with JS types from C#.
 We'll use vanilla HTML elements and HTML DOM methods as our example, but this same approach can be applied to custom JS types.
+This demonstrates one opinionated approach to mapping JS instance methods, but demonstrates the fundamentals that would be used in some form by most approaches.

 Declaring static javascript methods:
 ```js